LeyDece/CarRental/README.md

 - username: customer
 - password: customer

-Voici le github du projet : https://github.com/LeyDece/CarRental
+You can check the github repo : https://github.com/LeyDece/CarRental